-The Holt & District Dementia Support Group was initially formed to provide a weekly ‘Café’ offering information and support to those living with dementia and their carers, known as ‘The Poppy Centre‘.
+The Holt & District Dementia Support Group was initially formed to provide a weekly drop-in café offering information and support to those living with dementia and their carers, known as ‘The Poppy Café‘.

 It aims to support the well-being of both clients and carers, and to increase public awareness of dementia in the area.

-In response to the views and concerns of those attending the support group, a Home Visiting Service has also been established, offering respite to carers who look after people with dementia in their own homes.
-In January 2017 the group’s services were further extended by offering monthly Sports Sessions which have proved to be popular for those with dementia, their carers and volunteers alike.
+In response to the views and concerns of those attending the support group, a Home Visiting Service has been established, offering respite to carers who look after people with dementia in their own homes.
+In January 2017 the group’s services were further extended by offering monthly ‘Keeping Active‘ sessions which have proved to be popular for those with dementia, their carers and volunteers alike.
+The group’s latest venture is to show the occasional vintage film at Holt Community Centre.
+All are welcome to attend the films, which are run through the Poppy Cinema Film Club.

 Since the inception of the H&D DSG in April 2014, the group has become a member of the North Norfolk Clinical Commissioning Group Providers’ Forum.